 Option One: A Manual Google Sheets/Excel Leave Tracker

-If you’re running a small team, you can simply track your team’s vacation time using Google Sheets or Excel.
+Small teams (ideally single-digit employees) can track vacation time using Google Sheets or Excel.

 Option Three: Full-Stack HR Tools